Hotsheetiq/chat-5.0-review-ai-chat/replit.md

 ## Recent Changes

+### July 29, 2025 - CONSTRAINT DASHBOARD SYSTEM IMPLEMENTED: Complete Constraint Management Interface with Timestamp Functionality
+- **USER REQUEST**: "create a link from the dashboard to the constraint list. when the constraints are added they should be time and date stamped"
+- **DASHBOARD INTEGRATION**: Added "🛡️ System Constraints" button to main dashboard Request History section for easy access
+- **COMPREHENSIVE CONSTRAINTS PAGE**: Created /constraints route with professional interface displaying all active system constraints
+- **TIMESTAMP FUNCTIONALITY**: All new constraints automatically timestamped with Eastern Time when added (e.g., "Added: July 29, 2025 at 7:15 PM ET")
+- **INTERACTIVE CONSTRAINT CREATION**: "Add New Constraint" floating button opens modal for creating new constraints with automatic timestamp generation
+- **API ENDPOINT**: /api/add-constraint endpoint processes new constraint submissions and appends to CONSTRAINTS.md with proper formatting
+- **CONSTRAINT TIMELINE**: Visual timeline shows historical constraint additions with timestamps and protection descriptions
+- **COMPLETE CONSTRAINT VISIBILITY**: Full CONSTRAINTS.md content displayed in readable format with constraint timeline for easy reference
+- **PRODUCTION READY**: Complete constraint management system operational with dashboard navigation and timestamped constraint creation - Log #043 confirms implementation

 ### July 28, 2025 - ELEVENLABS TTS CONSTRAINT PROTECTION IMPLEMENTED: Voice System Permanently Protected
 - **USER REQUEST**: "This fix works — create a necessary constraint so it's not undone in the future" - ElevenLabs voice integration protection requested
 - **CONSTRAINT PROTECTION ESTABLISHED**: Added comprehensive constraint rules to CONSTRAINTS.md protecting ElevenLabs TTS voice system from removal or replacement with Polly